Seven characteristics: The acquisition of a condominium unit

 Property investments in condominium units – the underestimated complexity

 The acquisition of condominium units seems to be simple, but a great portion of buyers are in the long run not happy with the investment.
-A foreign investor should make himself familiar with these seven characteristics of an investment in a condo project in the land of smile:
+This article describes the seven characteristics of foreign investments in a Thai condo project.
+The law firm offers a package of legal services, tailored made-to-measure for the specific condominium acquisition under a flat fee consultancy agreement.
+This is further explained below.

 Typically, separate contractual arrangements govern the relationship between the co-owners, the administration, and the developer.